DisruptiveAngels/cm42-central-support/README.md

 If you want to use this library in another application, refer to the `spec/support/rails_app/` so you know exactly how your new app should look like.

+The application that links against this library must add the main models manually: Team, User, Project, Story, Note, Activity, and the many-to-many relationships, Membership, Enrollment, and Ownership.
+Again, refer to the spec dummy app example on how to do that.

+This gem is not intended to have generators of any kind, just easily includable modules (Concerns), and helper libraries for the core of Central.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.